 In this example, we use the same hash, comma, and zero characters to provide thousand separators and two decimal points, but we now have different sections for each type of value.

 The first section is for positive numbers and is no different to what we have already seen previously in terms of format.

-The third section for zero numbers uses a colour (Green) within square brackets with the numeric string the same as for positive numbers.
+The third section for zero numbers uses a color (Green) within square brackets with the numeric string the same as for positive numbers.

-The final section is for text values, and all that this needs is a colour (Blue) again within square brackets
+The final section is for text values, and all that this needs is a color (Blue) again within square brackets

 This is the result of applying this format string: